Any-resolution Training for High-resolution Image Synthesis: Introduction

-We first experiment with our technique in a controlled setting on the FFHQ dataset~\cite{karras2017progressive}, demonstrating efficient data usage by comparing our training using subsets of the dataset to using the entire full resolution dataset.
-We find minimal degradation (FIDs varying by 0.3), even at drastically skewed distributions -- $98\%$ of the dataset at $4\times$ lower resolution, and just $2\%$ at a higher, mixed resolutions.
+We first experiment on FFHQ images~\cite{karras2017progressive} as a controlled setting, showing efficient data usage by comparing our training on image subsets to using the entire full resolution dataset.
+We find minimal degradation (FIDs varying by 0.3), even at highly skewed distributions -- $98\%$ of the dataset at $4\times$ lower resolution, and just $2\%$ at a higher, mixed resolutions.
 Practically, this means we can leverage large-scale ($>$100k) lower-resolution datasets, such as LSUN Churches~\cite{yu15lsun}, Flickr Mountains~\cite{park2020swapping}, and Flickr Birds collected by us, and add a relatively small amount of high-resolution images ($\sim6000$), for continuous resolution synthesis beyond the 1024 resolution limit of current generators.
-To summarize, we: \begin{itemize} \item propose to use mixed-resolution datasets, embracing the natural distribution of images-in-the-wild. \item modify the generator to be amenable to such data, sampling patches at arbitrary scales during our \textit{any-resolution} training procedure. \item demonstrate successful generations beyond $1024\times 1024$, showing both fine details and coherent global structure, without the need for a larger and more expensive generator, \item introduce a variant of the FID metric that captures image statistics at multiple scales, thus accounting for the details of high resolutions. \end{itemize}
+To summarize, we: \begin{itemize}[topsep=0pt,leftmargin=*] \item propose to train on mixed-resolution datasets from images in-the-wild. \item modify the generator to be amenable to such data, sampling patches at arbitrary scales during our \textit{any-resolution} training procedure. \item demonstrate successful generations beyond $1024\times 1024$, with fine details and coherent global structure, without a larger and more expensive generator. \item introduce a variant of the FID metric that captures image statistics at multiple scales, thus accounting for the details of high resolutions. \end{itemize}